Research into the causes, prevention, and treatment of basal and squamous cell skin cancer is going on in many medical centers throughout the world.

 Most basal and squamous cell skin cancers are found and treated at an early stage, when they are likely to be cured, but some can grow into other areas or spread to other parts of the body.
 These cancers can often be hard to treat with current therapies such as radiation and chemotherapy.

 Squamous cell cancers: Several studies are testing newer targeted drugs for advanced squamous cell cancers.
-Cells from these cancers often have too much of a protein called EGFR on their surfaces, which may help them grow.
+For example, cells from these cancers often have too much of the EGFR protein on their surfaces, which can help them grow.
 Drugs that target this protein, such cetuximab (Erbitux), are now being tested in clinical trials, both alone and combined with other treatments.